What can a SSAS invest in?

 What can a SSAS pension invest in?

-As an occupational and property pension expert specialising in SSAS pension solutions, The Landlord’s Pension works with a number of SSAS pension providers, each with specific criteria regarding the types of SSAS investments you can make.
-With such a variety of investments at your disposal and investment returns to benefit from, a guide to your options when it comes to investing with a SSAS pension is an ideal place to start.
+TLP are business, property and investments pensions experts, specialising in SSAS pension solutions.
+TLP work with a number of SSAS pension providers, each with specific criteria regarding the types of SSAS investments you can make.
+With such a variety of investments at your disposal and investment returns to benefit from, a guide to your options when it comes to investing with a SSAS pension is an ideal place to start when looking for the best pension investments.
+When looking at how to create your own pension, the asset classes that you would like to invest in and the options for managing your own pension, the SSAS is second to none.
+What a SSAS can invest in might surprise you!

 In the Office for National Statistics’ (ONS) latest Wealth & Assets Survey of all regions (with the exception of Scotland), the most profitable method of retirement saving for non-retired adults was property — and by quite some margin.
 Therefore, it likely won’t come as a surprise to hear that it’s also a key investment option for those considering a SSAS pension scheme.
 A properly managed SSAS pension is also tax-free, meaning that you won’t have to pay Capital Gains Tax.